theochem/horton/doc/tech_ref_file_formats.rst

 formats can be used for input and output, others only for input or for output.
 The formats are always used in the same way:

-* To load data from a file, one uses the :py:meth:`~horton.io.iodata.IOData.from_file` method of the ``IOData``
+* To load data from a file, you use the :py:meth:`~horton.io.iodata.IOData.from_file` method of the ``IOData``
   class: